On b-bit min-wise hashing for large-scale regression and classification with sparse data: -bit min-wise hashing

-Given a sparse design matrix $\mb{X} \in \R^{n \times p}$, the aim of dimension reduction is to map this to a compressed matrix $\mb{S} \in \R^{n \times L}$, in a way that is computationally efficient and such that the relevant information in $\mb{X}$ is preserved in $\mb{S}$.
+Given a sparse design matrix $\mb{X} \in \R^{n \times p}$, the aim of dimension reduction is to map this to a compressed matrix $\mb{S} \in \R^{n \times d}$, in a way that is computationally efficient and such that the relevant information in $\mb{X}$ is preserved in $\mb{S}$.
 Section~\ref{sec:constr_S} describes the mapping to $\mb{S}$ under $b$-bit min-wise hashing for binary data, as proposed in \citet{li2011theory} and \citet{li2011hashing}.
 The construction may seem unintuitive at first sight, but we will try to shed light on why the scheme works for linear and interaction models throughout the manuscript.
-To extend the methodology to continuous variables, we propose random-sign min-wise hashing in Section~\ref{sec:constr_S_MRS}.
-In Section~\ref{sec:PCA_random_proj} we briefly discuss two other dimension reduction schemes that one might consider applying to $\mb X$, namely principal components and random projections.
-We begin by establishing some notation.